OdooDataFlow/odoo_dataflow_scaffold/README.md

 * `conf/`: This directory contains connection configuration files:
     * `connection.conf`: The default configuration file for RPC calls.
-    * `connection.local`: A preset for importing data into a local database.
+    * `local_connection.conf`: A preset for importing data into a local database.
-    * `connection.staging`: A preset for importing data into a staging database (uses encrypted connections).
+    * `staging_connection.conf`: A preset for importing data into a staging database (uses encrypted connections).
-    * `connection.master`: A preset for importing data into the master database (uses encrypted connections).
+    * `master_connection.conf`: A preset for importing data into the master database (uses encrypted connections).
 * `origin/`: This directory stores the original client files in CSV format.
 * `origin/binary/`: This directory stores any binary files associated with the client data (e.g., images, documents).
 * `data/`: This directory stores the transformed files ready for import, generated after running the transformation script.